zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 James says that his situation has been blown out of  proportion, apparently.
 He says, “It’s not like I’d be up for dismissal or any thing.”
 James is saying that he’s not going to be dismissed.
 “To be up for dismissal”  (dismissal) means that you are going to be fired.
 You are going to lose your j ob.
 That’s the meaning of the verb, in this case, “to dismiss.”
 Tanya says, “I ho pe not, but you might get a written reprimand placed in your personnel file.”
 A  “reprimand” (reprimand) is a written notification that you did something wrong.
 Usually a reprimand says something about what will happen if you do that sam e thing again.

 So, a “written reprimand” would be something that a  company would put in your “personnel file.”
-“Personnel” (personnel) – notice there are two “n”s in “personnel” – refers to people who work for an organization.
-Yo ur “personnel file” (file) would be information about you that, at least in some com panies, is still kept in a physical thing, called a “file” or a “folder,” in w hich you put pieces of paper that are related to each other.
+“Personnel” (personnel) – notice there are two “n”s in “personnel” – refers to people who work for an organization. your “personnel file” (file) would be information about you that, at least in some com panies, is still kept in a physical thing, called a “file” or a “folder,” in w hich you put pieces of paper that are related to each other.
 Nowadays, of course, the  word “file” usually refers to an electronic file, a document.

 Tanya reminds James that this written reprimand tha t would be put or placed in his personnel file could affect his chances “for a raise or promotion.”
 A “raise” (raise) is when you get more money for the work you  do at your company.
 A “promotion,” as we mentioned previously, is when yo u get a better job at your company.